NgoQuocBao1010/Exercise-Correction/core/README.md

 1. [Sklearn RF model](./plank_model/model/RF_model.pkl)
 1. [Deep leaning model](./plank_model/model/plank_model_deep_learning.pkl)

-Both models work fine, but I'll choose the SKLearn one as it easier to deploy for website.
+Both models work fine, but I'll choose the SKLearn one as it is easier to deploy for website.

 ### 2. Bicep